 Improving customer retention is easy if you have the right customer engagement tools in place.
 These tools give you the know-how to see exactly where your CX strategy needs improvement.
 That could lead to redesigning your site, adding new channel capabilities, or leveling your AI-driven customer service automations.

-There are dozens of tools to grab customers’ attention, but the best ones will help you build truly engaging experiences that lead to higher customer retention and lifetime value.
+Dozens of customer engagement platforms can help you grab customers’ attention, but the best ones will help you build truly engaging experiences that lead to higher customer retention and lifetime value.

 Surprise and delight customers.